gresakg/PHaiku/README.md

 To install PHaiku, use git to clone it to your public folder, edit configuration file to your needs, and your done.

 ```

 git clone https://github.com/gresakg/PHaiku.git myproject

 ```
 Alternatively, you can download the zip package and unzip it to your public folder.

+## Demo and support

+See the demo, support and documentation at phaiku.gresak.net

 ## License